 Male tarantulas have been spotted, early this season, marching in mass for mates.
-This annual march to find love, usually starts around September or October, but rangers in our state parks believe that the weather has male tarantulas starting their searches earlier this year. follow-the-spiders-2
+This annual march to find love, usually starts around September or October, but rangers in our state parks believe that the weather has male tarantulas starting their searches earlier this year.

-Despite their fierctarantulas_meete reputation and scary demeanor, the 29 species of tarantula that are native to the United States are mostly harmless.
+Despite their fierce reputation and scary demeanor, the 29 species of tarantula that are native to the United States are mostly harmless.
 These spiders have large fangs and a bite will probably hurt, but their venom, which is relatively mild, rarely causes a reaction in humans.
 It would be more likely that an allergic reaction occurs from coming into contact with the “urticating” hairs” that these spiders kick at predators and prey.
 These hairs can get into the nose and eyes and cause a lot of discomfort.

 Tarantulas are slow and deliberate movers but accomplished nighttime predators.
 Insects are their main prey, but they also go after larger game, including frogs, toads, and mice.
 They are mostly burrow dwellers and do not use webs to capture prey, but they do spin a trip wire to alert them when something nears their burrow.